rbalgo/windows-systems/readme.md

 ## Description

-A central place to protect my future self and documenting my learning journey.
+A central place to protect my future self and documenting my learning journey along the way.

-Repo contains all my ramblings and hack scripts, tools relating to automate windows based systems.
+Repo contains all my ramblings, hack scripts and tools relating to automating windows based systems.